HsingHaoLiang/cal_prop/README.md

 ```

 Edit `predict.sh` to customize `--task`, `--rep`, input CSV path/column names, ensemble ranges, and output path.

+## 📊 Output and Expected Error

+The ensemble models provide the mean prediction and standard deviation across
+individual models.
+In addition, pretrained HistGradientBoosting (HGB) models
+estimate the expected absolute prediction error.

+For thermodynamic properties, the output includes:

+- `Tb_mean`, `Tb_std`, `Tb_expected_error`
+- `Tc_mean`, `Tc_std`, `Tc_expected_error`
+- `lnPc_mean`, `lnPc_std`, `lnPc_expected_error`
+- `w_mean`, `w_std`, `w_expected_error`

+For vapor pressure predictions, the corresponding prediction, ensemble standard
+deviation, and expected error are also reported.

+The expected error models use the ensemble prediction and its dispersion as
+inputs to estimate the likely absolute prediction error.
+These estimates are
+intended as a reliability indicator rather than a formal confidence interval.

 ## 📁 Repository Structure